 As it’s difficult to predict when severe withdrawal symptoms will occur or when an overdose will happen, it’s typically best for someone with a Benzo addiction to get admitted into a medical detox program and get further addiction treatment afterward.
 You may need to have hard conversations with your loved one or even stage an intervention with the help of a specialist.
 Although it can be difficult to get through to your loved one, it is easier to do so before the worst happens.
 You don’t want to discuss going to rehab at your local ER while they’re in pain and discomfort.

 What Should Clients Expect From a Benzo Addiction Rehab Program?

-- Addiction Treatment: Some patients may need medication to address rebound anxiety when they stop taking benzos.
+- Addiction Treatment: Some patients may need medication to address rebound anxiety when they stop taking Benzos.
 Others may need therapy sessions to treat any underlying trauma connected to their addiction.
 Others may also need treatment for co-occurring disorders.
 What’s common for all patients in this stage is engaging in individual therapy while also going to group therapy and family counseling.

-- Aftercare Planning: A patient’s recovery path doesn’t end with their rehab program.
+- Aftercare Planning: A patient’s recovery doesn’t end with their rehab program.
 Before they’re discharged, they should be given an aftercare plan based on their progress during the program.
 This plan can include recommendations for further care, membership in support groups, and even regular drug tests.